– Prof Sarah Murray, University of Western Australia

 Art.
 4. Co-Chair Positions

 The founding co-chairs will be appointed for a 4 year term.
 After this initial 4 year term, elections for the co-chair positions will be held.
 The co-chairs will hold office for four years and may be re-elected once.
 Following a one-term interval, co-chairs will again be eligible to stand for election.
-Elections for the two co-chair positions will be by majority vote and will take place every 4 years by email.
+Elections for the two co-chair positions will be by majority vote and will take place every 4 years by email, online survey or similar electronic means.
 Only members of the Australia and New Zealand Chapter are eligible to stand for and vote in these elections.

 Art.
 5. Membership of the Council